 Burglary

-Burglary is listed in Chapter Two of the California Penal Code.
-It can be charged in the first degree or the less-serious second degree.
+The prosecution can charge burglary in the first degree or the less-serious second degree.
 The crime involves breaking and entering into the property of someone else with the intent to commit a crime, such as petty or grand theft.

 Identity Theft

-The intentional taking of another person’s identifying information is called identity theft, and it can be prosecuted in California as either a misdemeanor or a felony.
-In order to obtain a conviction, the prosecution must show that:
+Legally, the intentional taking of another person’s identifying information is identity theft, and California treats it as either a misdemeanor or a felony.

-This is why it is crucial to have an experienced Los Angeles identity theft lawyer on your side as soon as you are charged.
+It is crucial to have an experienced Los Angeles identity theft lawyer on your side as soon as the police arrest you.

 Complete a Free Case Evaluation form now